klamping/vrt-email-course/manuscript/day-3.md

 ## Storing Baseline Images

-These baseline images get stored in the Git repo like any other file (although you may want to [use a `.gitignore` file](https://github.com/webdriverio/webdrivercss/blob/master/examples/.gitignore) to skip the `.regression.` and `diff` images).
+These baseline images should get stored in the Git repo like any other file (although you may want to [use a `.gitignore` file](https://github.com/webdriverio/webdrivercss/blob/master/examples/.gitignore) to skip the `.regression.` and `diff` images).
 This makes it simple to share baseline images across teams.
 It also allows for changes in the baseline to be tracked over time and viewed in pull requests.

 Be aware that if team members or testing platforms are not using the same OS, the baseline images might differ slightly.
 A common example is that a baseline will work for local testing on OSX, but the same baseline image fails when TravisCI runs the same visual regression test since it is Linux-based.

 ## Updating baseline images

 Eventually our design is going to change, and when it does, we need to make sure that our new baseline images accompany our style changes.

 If we increase the font size of our main header, our commit should include not just the new css, but the new baseline file as well.
 The reason for this is so that the next person that downloads our new CSS will also have a baseline image of our header with that larger text.